OxfordIHTM/rstats-exercises/README.md

 ### Tasks

+1. Read the `malaria.dat` dataset from the GitHub URL given above;

-1. Show the trend of malaria cases over time in this administrative district of Ethiopia;
+2. Show the trend of malaria cases over time in this administrative district of Ethiopia;

-2. Show the trend of amount of rainfall over time in this administrative district of Ethiopia;
+3. Show the trend of amount of rainfall over time in this administrative district of Ethiopia;

-3. Specify a linear model between malaria cases and amount of rainfall;
+4. Specify a linear model between malaria cases and amount of rainfall;
     and,

-4. Create a short report that shows
+5. Create a short report that shows

     1. A plot of the trend of malaria cases over time;